ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This claim allows multiple formats for the manifest.
 For example, the manifest may be a CBOR-encoded CoSWID, an XML-encoded SWID or other.
-Identification of the type of manifest is always by a CoAP Content-Format integer {{RFC7252}}.
+Identification of the type of manifest is always by a Constrained Application Protocol (CoAP) Content-Format integer {{RFC7252}}.
 If there is no CoAP identifier registered for the manifest format, one MUST be registered.

 This claim MUST be an array of one or more manifests.